vivienfan/Maps/README.md

   !["try"](https://github.com/vivienfan/Miterm_Map/blob/master/docs/favorite.png)

-4. When you click menu, you can see the two buttons for logging out and your profile.
+4. When you click menu, you can see there is a dropdown of the two buttons for logging out and your profile.

   !["try"](https://github.com/vivienfan/Miterm_Map/blob/master/docs/menu)

-5. If you clicked your profile button, it will direct you to your profile page where you are able to create a new list.
+5. If you clicked "Your Profile" button, it will direct you to your profile page where you are able to create a new list.
 You can provide the title and description and you can select whether you want to publicly show the list or make it private where only its owner and its contributors can see it.

   !["try"](https://github.com/vivienfan/Miterm_Map/blob/master/docs/creatinganewlist.png)

 6. When you click the button to create a new list.
 It will direct you to a page where you can create a map.
-Put the title and description and then click the button to add a map.
+Put the title and description and then click "add map" button.

 !["try"](https://github.com/vivienfan/Miterm_Map/blob/master/docs/creatingamap.png)